-Designed to introduce the student to commonly used metal fabrication techniques.
-Including but not limited to: Measuring instrumentation, metal preparation, welding, machines (drills, saws, grinders, mills and lathes), and metal bending devices.
+Designed to introduce commonly used metal fabrication techniques.
+Including but not limited to: measuring instrumentation, metal preparation, welding, machines (drills, saws, grinders, mills and lathes) and metal bending devices.
 Emphasis placed on the safe use of tooling, preplanning and fabrication of structurally sound projects.
-Prerequisites: WELD 128.
+Prerequisite: WELD 128.

 INDT 136 3 credits

 Introduces an intermediate level of fabrication techniques such as measurement instrumentation, metal preparation, welding, machines (drills, saws, grinders, mills and lathes) and metal benders.
 Emphasis is placed on the safe use of tooling, pre-planning and fabrication of structurally sound projects.
 Prerequisites: INDT 135.

 WELD 128 3 credits

 Theory, application and practice of arc and oxyacetylene welding and cutting.